How Much Does it Cost to Live in Spain?

-Are you considering making a move to become an expat in Spain?
+Are you considering living in Spain?
 With an excellent health care system and an incredibly vibrant culture, it’s a great place for expats to live.

 Housing Costs in Spain

-As with every country, the cost of housing varies depending on where you live.
-Through our research, we have found furnished one and two bedroom apartments in the center of large cities for approximately $700 USD per month.
+As with every country, the price of housing varies depending on where you live.
+Through our research, we have found furnished one-bedroom apartments in the center of large cities for approximately USD$675-$825 per month.
 The cost is slightly higher in the major cities of Madrid and Barcelona.
-But even in Madrid, the cost of housing is inexpensive when compared to similar European cities such as Paris and London.
+But even in Madrid, housing is inexpensive when compared to similar European cities such as Paris and London.
 A furnished one-bedroom apartment in the center of Madrid will average USD$925-$1,150 per month.

 Healthcare Costs for Expats in Spain

 Spain has one of the best healthcare systems in the world.
 Compared to other nations, you’ll enjoy high-quality care at lower costs.
-Many expats prefer to have a combination of public and private health insurance.
-To learn more about public healthcare for expats, click here.
+But there are several reasons that many expats choose to get private health insurance in Spain.

-Compared to other Western European nations, the living costs in Spain make it an extremely affordable place to live.
+Compared to other Western European nations, Spain is an extremely affordable place to live.
 This is especially true if you are an American or from another country in Western Europe.
 Rent is low.
 Food prices are reasonable, even when you eat out.
-High-quality healthcare can be enjoyed by all, and the public transit system is good, so you may not need a car.
+High-quality healthcare can be enjoyed by all, and the public transit system is so good you may not need a car.
 In Spain, you can live comfortably for less.
 This makes it a great choice for foreigners retiring in Spain.

 But that’s just an added bonus.
 Spain has incredible history and culture, delicious and varied cuisines, beautiful natural landscapes, spectacular beaches, and so much more.
-Overall, it’s a great option for expats looking to keep their costs down while enjoying the freedoms and amenities that Western culture provides.
+Overall, it’s a great option for expats looking to control their living expenses while enjoying the freedoms and amenities that Western Europe provides.